 When you ask for contact with your hands, your horse should give to the pressure.
 He may not understand what you want, so it will take time to teach him.
 If he isn’t responding, you may have to perfect your technique so that he clearly understands what you are asking.

+The second tip in riding with good hands is to make sure you have elastic elbows.
 Imagine your elbow is a rubber band.
 The pressure is not stiff or harsh; it’s an elastic contact.

 Your horse’s head moves with each stride, so you will need to move your elbows to keep the contact consistent.
 Otherwise, you’ll be jerking on his mouth with every movement of his head, and he won’t understand what you’re asking.
 Allow movement with your elbows while still applying pressure to your horse’s mouth.
 When he gives to your pressure, relax your elbows.
 Imagine the rubber band is relaxed.